 1. Storytelling Over Staging

-The era of rigid group shots is over.
-Organizations increasingly want their events told as cohesive narratives.
-Stories that reflect mission, culture, and leadership rather than isolated moments.
+The era of rigid group shots is fading.
+Organizations increasingly want their events told as cohesive narratives — reflecting mission, culture, and leadership rather than isolated moments.

 2. Authenticity and Emotion